-The site was occupied from roughly 3180 BC to about 2500 BC and is Europe's most complete Neolithic village.
-Skara Brae gained UNESCO World Heritage Site status as one of four sites making up "The Heart of Neolithic Orkney".a Older than Stonehenge and the Great Pyramids of Giza, it has been called the "Scottish Pompeii" because of its excellent preservation.
+The site was occupied from roughly 3180 BC to around 2500 BC and is Europe's most complete Neolithic village.
+Skara Brae gained UNESCO World Heritage Site status as one of four sites making up "The Heart of Neolithic Orkney".
+Older than Stonehenge and the Great Pyramids of Giza, it has been called the "Scottish Pompeii" because of its excellent preservation.

-Care of the site is the responsibi...Read more
+Care of the site is the responsibility of Historic Environment Scotl...Read more

-The site was occupied from roughly 3180 BC to about 2500 BC and is Europe's most complete Neolithic village.
-Skara Brae gained UNESCO World Heritage Site status as one of four sites making up "The Heart of Neolithic Orkney".a Older than Stonehenge and the Great Pyramids of Giza, it has been called the "Scottish Pompeii" because of its excellent preservation.
+The site was occupied from roughly 3180 BC to around 2500 BC and is Europe's most complete Neolithic village.
+Skara Brae gained UNESCO World Heritage Site status as one of four sites making up "The Heart of Neolithic Orkney".
+Older than Stonehenge and the Great Pyramids of Giza, it has been called the "Scottish Pompeii" because of its excellent preservation.

 Care of the site is the responsibility of Historic Environment Scotland which works with partners in managing the site: Orkney Islands Council, NatureScot (Scottish Natural Heritage), and the Royal Society for the Protection of Birds.
 Visitors to the site are welcome during much of the year.